Meghana-Poojary/SpeedMinds/README.md

 ### ✨ Key Features
 #### 📄 Secure Document Upload: Easily upload PDF or text documents for processing.

-#### 🧠 Intelligent Summarization: Generate a concise, high-quality summary of the entire document using the Gemini API.
+#### 🧠 Intelligent Summarization: Generate a concise, high-quality summary of the entire document using the Mistral API.

 #### 📌 Topic Extraction: Automatically identify and summarize key topics from the document.